supernelis/workshop-renovating-legacy-codebase/StepsTowardsGoldenMaster.md

 ## Step: Check the quality of your tests

-Now we have a golden master test we still need to check if it is effective.
-For this we are mainly intested in the Game class.
+Now we have a golden master test we still need to check if it is effective. ***For this we are mainly intested in the Game class***.
 This is done in two steps:

 * Check the code coverage.
 * Use mutation testing